Alena-Stavrova/dev-log/DEVLOG.md

 - [Project]: [What I did]
 - [Project]: [What I learned]
 - [Next]: [What's next]-->
+**2026-05-25**
+* Tier 1: there are only 2 b2c websites - CZ LVH and 4glaza (a Russian website with no EU counterpart), and today I wrote a CZ LVH tier1 script (adapted from CZ LVH random and CZ ERM tier 2) and edited a runner - it was all pretty fast.
+CZ LVH tier1 seems to work, but I'll monitor it just in case.
+Next big task is writing a script for 4glaza completely from scratch, including the test plan generation logic (I expect it to be complicated as there are many parameters - region, delivery/payment, discount - and not everything work with everything)

 **2026-05-22**
 * LVH: I didn't want to rush into 4glaza just yet, and I thought about 2 problems that annoyed me.
 First, most websites have cents (or their equivalent), but a few don't and they don't need to display prices in floats, but rather integers.
 Second, while verifying shipping/payment costs, some websites have an annoying 'TBD' option that can't be converted into a number - hence some sites verify numbers while other strings.
 Both these things should ideally be language-agnostic, and there should be a function that could count that based on the details provided in OrderContext (likes "self.displays_cents = True").
 I have some ideas for solution and may work on implementing it next week.